Langside

 Langside is a district in the Scottish city of Glasgow.
 It is situated south of the River Clyde, and lies east of Shawlands, south of Queens Park, west of Cathcart and north of Newlands.
 The district is residential and primarily middle-class, and has become an increasingly fashionable address in recent years.
-Housing stock is mainly of the Victorian tenement type, along with some townhouses of the same period.
+The housing stock is mainly of the Victorian tenement type, along with some townhouses of the same period.